vitalets/playwright-bdd/README.md

 ```

 The most powerfull usage of `$tags` is in your custom fixtures.
-For example, overwriting `viewport` for mobile version:
+For example, you can overwrite `viewport` for mobile version:

 ```gherkin
 Feature: Playwright site